-In recent years, learnable regularization has emerged as a groundbreaking approach.
-This type of regularization can be implemented via denoisers or neural networks, serving as a data-driven alternative to conventional regularizers in iterative reconstruction frameworks such as ADMM.
-This paradigm has found applications across a wide range of domains.
-A representative example is the plug-and-play prior framework~\cite{venkatakrishnan2013plug}, which replaces the traditional regularizer with a denoiser for magnetic resonance imaging (MRI) reconstruction.
-Furthermore, ADMM-CSNet~\cite{yang2018admm} embeds a CNN-based optimization module with nonlinear piecewise functions into the ADMM framework, achieving superior performance and efficiency in MRI and optical image reconstruction.
-Inspired by these advances, ARSAR-Net is developed in this study to further explore the potential of learnable regularization in SAR imaging.
+Learnable regularization can be implemented via denoisers or neural networks, serving as a data-driven alternative to conventional regularizers.
+A representative approach is the plug-and-play prior ~\cite{venkatakrishnan2013plug}, which replaced the conventional regularizer with a denoiser for magnetic resonance imaging (MRI) reconstruction.
+ADMM-CSNet~\cite{yang2018admm} embedded a CNN-based optimization module with nonlinear piecewise functions into ADMM, achieving superior performance and efficiency in MRI/optical image reconstruction.
+Inspired by these advances, ARSAR-Net is developed in this study to further explore the potential of a learnable regularizer for SAR imaging.